 Deep fry for just a few minutes till golden

-I like to serve mine with a little bowls of seasoning salt to dip them in.
+I like to serve my mini Scotch eggs with a little bowls of seasoning salt to dip them in.
 Or my homemade mayonnaise, Greek tzatziki dip or homemade aioli.
 Good old tomato ketchup with a dash of chilli would do just as well as a tasty dip for these mini scotch eggs.

 You can serve scotch eggs either warm or at room temperature.